 What also happens is, a link to your Dropbox folder is copied to your Clipboard.
 You can directly past this into an email or wherever so someone can view or download your screen capture easily.

 Here is a sample link. “http://dl.dropbox.com/u/1811652/shot_1212011_64332_pm.png” (This link isn’t active – we’ve shown the link to let you know how the actual link will look like when its copied to your clipboard)

 Here’s a short Video demo for working of Cloudshot:

 - Ability to take a screenshots of specific screen region.

-- Ability to take a screenshots of a window (by click in window).
+- Ability to take a screenshot of a window (by click in a window).